Brand Street & Harvie Street

 Glasgow Housing Association

 The blocks step down in height as they move towards the centre of the site, changing from flats to two storey cottage flats and houses.
-This has the effect of creating a more domestic scaled block in addition to allowing light into the middle of the development to ensure sunlight effectively reaches the gardens, pocket park and courtyard area.
+This has the effect of creating a more domestic scale to this part of the site in addition to allowing sunlight into the middle of the development to the gardens, pocket park and courtyard areas.